pauliusbaulius/lil_analytics/README.md

 - Discord.py bot sniffs information and throws it to api.
 - Makefile(the OG Action) to build, lint, clean code.
 - Chart.js for dashboard graphs.
+- AnyChart.js for heatmap, since Chart.js lacks that...

 ## TODO